 Can you talk about how Senate Bill 681 links to the Common Formative Assessment work?

 Senate Bill 681 was passed in 2022 and there was an intentional focus on literacy as well as instructional materials.
-The common formative assessment (CFA) system provides a way for us to monitor where we are with literacy, to be more proactive than reactive.
+The CFA system provides a way for us to monitor where we are with literacy, to be more proactive than reactive.
 Pre 681 we were already working on a grade 2 statewide summative assessment.
 We had noticed there was a gap when kids were hitting 3rd grade, and research shows what potential outcomes result if students are not on grade level by grade 3.
 With CFA, we felt it was still important to focus on grade 2 with reading proficiency.
 This provides an instructional tool for our educators to use as they ensure their students have access to evidence-based practices and a way to monitor and support students throughout the year.

 What will the CFA system look like in action?